-How to Make Google Maps Embeds Responsive - Digital Inspiration
+How to Embed Google Maps in your Website Responsively and Lazily

 </div>

-A similar technique can be used to embed Instagram videos and photos responsively.
+IFRAME element and browser will defer loading of Google Maps that are off-screen until the user scrolls near them.
+A similar technique can be used to embed Instagram videos and photos.